-HQLA is the estimated amount of assets the Firm believes will qualify for inclusion in the Basel III LCR.
+High Quality Liquid Assets ("HQLA") is the estimated amount of assets the Firm believes will qualify for inclusion in the Basel III Liquidity Coverage Ratio based on the Firm's current understanding of the rules.
 HQLA primarily consists of cash and certain unencumbered high quality, liquid assets as defined in the rule.

-As of December 31, 2013, HQLA was estimated to be approximately \$522 billion, compared with \$341 billion as of December 31, 2012.
-The increase in HQLA was due to higher cash balances primarily driven by increased deposits and long-term debt issuance, as well as by a reduction in trading assets.
-HQLA may fluctuate from period-to-period due to normal flows from client activity.
+As of June 30, 2013, HQLA was estimated to be approximately \$454 billion, compared with \$341 billion as of December 31, 2012.
+The increase in HQLA was due to higher cash balances driven by increased secured borrowings, trading liabilities and long term debt issuance as well as a reduction in trading assets, securities purchased under resale agreements and investment securities.
+HQLA may fluctuate from period to period due to normal flows from client activity.